18 December 2014

 7. An informal institution is an implicit social contract.
 A formal institution is an explicit social contract.

 There is always a degree of exchange between the conventions of implicit social contracts and explicit social contracts, so that formal institutions borrow from informal institutions and vice versa. in other words, the distinction between the two is not absolute.
 But the distinction is nevertheless valid as far as it goes.
-This must be taken in the spirit of what I have called an unnamed principle and an unnamed fallacy, namely that for any distinction that is made, there will be cases in which the distinction is problematic, but there will also be cases when the distinction is not problematic.
+This must be taken in the spirit of what I have called an unnamed principle and an unnamed fallacy (which I subsequently christened The Truncation Principle), namely that for any distinction that is made, there will be cases in which the distinction is problematic, but there will also be cases when the distinction is not problematic.

 8. The state of nature can be defined as the absence of any social contract, formal or informal, explicit or implicit.